ara-foundation/web/README.md

 # Ara Web

-Ara &ndash; Build Modular Apps, share your experience and get help from others.
+Ara Web is a collaboration tool that exposes it's source code to the user, which users can customize using AI.

-A collaboration platform with the financial transparency, community building and custom AI agents for your needs.
+The result of customization, as well as collaboration efforts are then published on the Blockchain.

-To export the data:
+To run the sample server that will us atomic data:

 ```
 docker-compose run atomic-server export -p /atomic-storage-export/data.json